idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/StressDivergence.md

 ### Large Deformation Problems

-In the third set of the plug-and-play tensor mechanics classes, the large deformation formulation calculates the strain and stress on the deformed (current) mesh.
+In the third set of the plug-and-play solid mechanics classes, the large deformation formulation calculates the strain and stress on the deformed (current) mesh.
 As an example, at the end of the [ComputeFiniteStrain](/ComputeFiniteStrain.md) class the strains are rotated to the deformed mesh, and in the [ComputeFiniteStrainElasticStress](/ComputeFiniteStrainElasticStress.md) class the stress